Lot of Cards & Vintage Basketball rules

 Here is what is cared about most:

-The only types of sales formats allowed to be posted are auctions (24 hour format) and “buy it now” in the Vintage Basketball Group.
+The only types of sales formats allowed to be posted are 24 hour

-Effective September 12th, the Lot of Cards group will be an auction only site.
+16) Lot of Cards group is an auction only site.

 Applies to just the Vintage Basketball Group

 You are only allowed one buy it now item per listing effective June 4th 2022.
 This could be ideally a “Lot of Cards” or one card listed individually.
 No longer will multiple in one single buy it now listing.
 Why, you may ask, is this rule now changed?
 Well first off this group was set up to be a place to get a great deal on a purchase.
 Not to mimic the mighty powerful eBay.
 With the hotness of vintage basketball the preferred way to sell in the group is auctions.
 This allows the buyers to set the market by their demand/bids.
 There were way too many items being offered in the group per listing.
 Ideally the administrators of this group want more auctions and less buy it now.
 Buy it now is great if you are offering a bargain or a great deal.
 As a seller you save 12% typically in fees selling in the group.
 You should not be striving to match eBay prices in the group selling.
 Offer better deals.
 This group is more about the buyers getting a good deal safely, rather than about sellers getting the highest prices for their vintage basketball.